• Skip to main content

 Can You Eat Fresh Fava Beans Raw?

 Yes, you can eat fresh fava beans raw.
 When they are small in their pods, they are still young enough to be eaten raw.
-The peels on the inner bean are not mature or as thick when they are still small.
+The peels on the inner bean are not mature or as thick as they are still small.
 My husband and my youngest son both love to snap pods off the stalks, pop a few beans out, and eat them fresh from the garden.
-I have to remind them to let some grow so the rest of us can enjoy some too later.

 How To Shell, Cook, and Peel Fava Beans?

 The process is quite easy but does take a bit of time.
 I would say the whole process takes about 30-45 minutes, depending on how many fava beans you are aiming to have in the end.
-The process I outline below resulted in about 1.5 cups and took about 45 minutes.
+The process I outline below resulted in about 1.5 cups.
 Over many years I have perfected this process to cook fresh fava/broad beans.

 For each pod, grab the stem end and snap the end back.
 This should expose the end and help the pod start to split down the seem.
 You may need to pull a bit on the seem to expose the beans within the pods.
 Remove all the beans and dispose of the empty pods.